overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 > Fired when a hotkey is modified.
 Apps will only be notified of hotkey changes that relate to them.

-:::warning
+:::warning OBSOLETE
-This function is deprecated.
+This event is obsolete.
 Instead, please use the  [overwolf.settings.hotkeys.onChanged](overwolf-settings-hotkeys#onchanged) event.
 :::

 #### Event Data Example: Success